EN PL

 Material and methods:

-Three machine learning models—Random Forest (RF), Support Vector Regression (SVR), and Gaussian Process Regression (GPR)—were applied, testing three kernels (Pearson VII, RBF, polynomial).
-The Pearson VII kernel’s novel use improves prediction under limited data.
-The dataset includes 240 observations over 20 years, with inputs: max/min air temperature, relative humidity, wind speed, and water temperature; output: evaporation.
+Three machine learning models − Random Forest (RF), Support Vector Regression (SVR), and Gaussian Process Regression (GPR) − were applied to estimate monthly evaporation at Boukourdane Dam, Algeria.
+The dataset included 240 observations over 20 years, with the following inputs: max./min. air temperature, relative humidity, wind speed, and water temperature; the output being: evaporation.

 Results and conclusions:

 Model performance was evaluated via Correlation Coefficient (CC), Root Mean Square Error (RMSE), and Mean Absolute Error (MAE).
-RF outperformed GPR and SVR across kernels, achieving MAE=1.01 mm, RMSE=1.29 mm, and CC=0.81 in testing.
-Moreover, the Pearson VII kernel delivered the highest accuracy within both GP and SVM frameworks.
+RF outperformed GPR and SVR across kernels, achieving MAE = 1.01 mm, RMSE = 1.29 mm, and CC = 0.81 in testing.
+Moreover, the Pearson VII kernel delivered the highest accuracy within both the GP and SVM frameworks.
 Sensitivity analysis highlighted relative humidity as the most influential factor in evaporation forecasting.

 ISSN:1644-0765